The Workspot Desktop Control Fabric Architecture

 Workspot has established a new gold-standard for virtual desktop performance.
 Debates over protocols are ancient history, along with legacy virtual desktop architectures.
-The importance of selecting a cloud-native architecture cannot be overstated when it comes to zero-trust security, better-than-PC performance, and business agility that transforms companies.
+The importance of selecting a modern, cloud-native architecture cannot be overstated when it comes to zero-trust security, better-than-PC performance, and business agility that transforms companies.

-Cloud Desktop Security and POLP
+Zero-Trust Security and POLP

 Workspot’s architecture design follows the Principle of Least Privilege (POLP).
 POLP is closely tied to Zero Trust Security policy where no one is trusted, either inside or outside the organization.
 POLP allows for people and processes to only have the bare minimum access to complete a task.
-That means that everyone, including the cloud desktop vendors you’re considering, needs to prove how they make your organization more secure.
+That means that everyone, including the virtual desktop vendors you’re considering, needs to prove how they make your organization more secure.

 Architecture really matters for security.
 Again, control and data plane separation was a crucial architecture decision that among many other benefits, allows our solution to stand apart from any other when it comes to security.
 In addition, Workspot’s global, real-time monitoring can help to proactively detect risks so IT ad security teams can take action.